 Composting your trash will be easier if your ceremony is on your own land, but it’s possible to find a venue that will accommodate you.

 When you’re considering where to have your wedding and reception, inquire about their composting and recycling capacities.

-Table Decorations: Reusable & Waste-Free
+Table Decorations: Reusable and Waste-Free